 Usually, only a few children are responsible for most of the disruptive behavior in an organizational setting.
 If your program has a chronic troublemaker, it may be necessary to have a conference with that child's parents.
 When conferring with parents, identify the objectionable behavior and the reasons the organization finds the behavior objectionable.
 Discuss the steps you have taken to control the child's behavior and the results.
 Refrain from making accusations and control your anger.
 Indicate that the behaviors are unacceptable and seek the parents' assistance.
 Some parents may try to shift the responsibility back to the organization by giving their permission to use corporal punishment or other more severe forms of punishment.
 This should be unacceptable.
 Let the parents know that if the disruptions continue, the child will need to seek services elsewhere.

 Bullies and gangs and weapons represent risk management concerns for youth-serving organizations.
 The staff of your nonprofit need to be educated and alert for the first signs of disruptive behavior among program participants and take corrective action.
 It's important that requests for changed behavior are monitored and, if the young person fails to comply, that stated consequences occur.

 This article was adapted from Chapter 5, "Violence Among Youth" featured in The Season of Hope: A Risk Management Guide for Youth-Serving Nonprofits.
 For more information, click here to read the Table of Contents, or click here to order the book.
 The Center provides free technical assistance to nonprofits via e-mail and telephone.
 To send your question via e-mail, click here.
-To speak with our in-house expert on youth protection issues, call John Patterson at (202) 785-3891.
+To speak with our in-house experts on youth protection issues, call the Center at (703) 777-3504.